Unreal-UX/UE/README.md

 You can switch the github repo that you use for the submodule.
 In theory, simply editing the [.gitmodules](.gitmodules) file with an updated URL of your Unreal Engine fork (replacing https://github.com/EpicGames/UnrealEngine.git), and then re-syncing the submodule [should do the trick](https://stackoverflow.com/questions/913701/how-to-change-the-remote-repository-for-a-git-submodule).

+### Keeping your own Fork of Unreal Engine in sync

-If you want to automate
+If you want to automate syncronizing your fork with the main UnrealEngine repo you can use the [included github action to do so](.github/workflows/UE4-Mirror-Release.yml)
 - You will need to add your [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named PAT.
 This token needs to have access to your UnrealEngine fork, and the main [UnrealEngine](https://github.com/epicgames/unrealengine) repo.

-### Keeping your own Fork of Unreal Engine in sync